Kashisk2/Orbitz-Clone-project/README.md

 # Orbitz-Clone
-Its the clone of orbitz.com, we will update the descirption after the project.
-A team of 5 members.
+Its the clone of orbitz.com, It's website where people can search flight and book flight A team of 5 members.

 https://www.orbitz.com/  s a travel fare aggregator website and travel metasearch engine.